jonahvsweb/touchpoint-js/README.md

 *This is in active development.*

+## Roadmap
+- Reintroduce quick clicking.
+- Add keyboard shortcut to enable/disable script.

 ## Feedback
+If you discover any issues please check [open/past issues](https://github.com/jonahvsweb/touchpoint-js/issues) and [open a new issue](https://github.com/jonahvsweb/touchpoint-js/issues/new) if one does not already exist.

-If you discover any issues or have questions regarding usage, please send a message me here on GitHub, [@jonahvsweb](https://twitter.com/jonahvsweb) on Twitter or from my website, [jonahvsweb.com](http://jonahvsweb.com).
+If you have any questions regarding usage, please send a message me here on GitHub, [@jonahvsweb](https://twitter.com/jonahvsweb) on Twitter or from my website, [jonahvsweb.com](http://jonahvsweb.com).